Nepal-US Relations

 Development Cooperation

-Assistance in Reconstruction post-earthquake -2015
+Assistance in Post-earthquake 2015 Reconstruction

-US Assistance during Covid-19
+US Assistance during COVID-19

-Millennium Challenge Corporation
+Millennium Challenge Corporation (MCC)

-In September 2017, the U.S. Government’s Millennium Challenge Corporation (MCC) signed a $500 million compact with the Government of Nepal.
-The compact aims to maintain road quality, increase the availability and reliability of electricity, and facilitate cross-border electricity trade between Nepal and India—helping to spur investments, accelerate economic growth, and reduce poverty.
+In September 2017, the Government of Nepal signed a $500 million compact with Millennium Challenge Corporation (MCC) of the US government.
+The compact aims to improve road quality, increase the availability and reliability of electricity, and facilitate cross-border electricity trade between Nepal and India - helping to spur investments, accelerate economic growth, and reduce poverty.

-A $197 million contribution from the Government of Nepal in support of the compact—the largest up-front partner country contribution in MCC’s history—will enable even greater impact and benefits for the Nepali people.
+A $197 million contribution from the Government of Nepal in support of the compact, the largest up-front partner country contribution in MCC’s history, will enable even greater impact and benefits for the Nepali people.
+An additional amount of $50 million was injected into the compact by the US Government in November 2025.

 Trade/Investment

-Value in NRs.
+NRs.
 ‘000

 Fiscal Year